As a personal trainer, I'm often asked by clients, "How much time should I rest between sets?"

 Recent research on the effect of rest interval length on strength and muscle recovery suggests, generally, that more rest is better.

-A 2017study examined muscle fatigue after three different CrossFit workouts: "Cindy" (as many rounds as possible of 5 push-ups, 10 pull-ups, and 15 air squats in 20 minutes); a HIIT jump rope "double under" workout that called for 8 rounds of 20 seconds of work and 10 seconds of rest; and a weightlifting workout consisting of as many reps as possible of a barbell power clean done at 40 percent of 1RM in 5 minutes.
-The only workout with rest intervals was the jump rope workout.
+A 2017 study examined muscle fatigue after three different CrossFit workouts: "Cindy" (as many rounds as possible of 5 push-ups, 10 pull-ups, and 15 squats in 20 minutes); a HIIT jumping rope "double under" workout that called for 8 rounds of 20 seconds of work and 10 seconds of rest; and a weightlifting workout consisting of as many reps as possible of a barbell power clean done at 40 percent of 1RM in 5 minutes.
+The only workout with rest intervals was the jumping rope workout.

 Before, during, and 3 minutes after each workout, the subjects were tested on their jumping height.
-The result was that the double-under subjects were able to regain their jump ability 3 minutes post-workout, unlike the other no-rest groups.
+The result was that the double-under subjects could regain their jump ability 3 minutes post-workout, unlike the other no-rest groups.
 The recovered jump ability was likely explained by recovered creatine phosphate levels.
 The short duration of the workout and short rest periods allowed the body to recreate more energy.